JALK96/electrofit-ip6-paper-2025/ip6-project/README.md

     - If you want to rerun the entire set of microstates, you can copy the entire input directory from `ip6-project/data` to `/path/to/ip6-rerun/data`

     - After copying, you can run the pipeline steps as described above.
-The steps will process all microstates in the new input directory, without specifying individual microstates.
+The steps will process all microstates in the new input directory.

     - You would still be able to run steps for individual microstates by using the `--molecule` flag, e.g.